jcummingsutk/jcummingsutk.github.io/old/about/_index.md

 #description: "A few years ago, while visiting or, rather, rummaging about Notre-Dame, the author of this book found, in an obscure nook of one of the towers, the following word, engraved by hand upon the wall: —ANANKE."
 featured_image: '/images/equations.jpg'
 ---
 I was born and raised in northeast Atlanta.
-While in undergrad, I
+While in my engineering undergraduate program at Georgia Tech I discovered I had a passion for mathematics.
+That